Huegoxaga/notes/algorithm/ml.md

 1. Convolution operation uses a feature detector to generate a feature map.
    - The feature detector is essentially a filter
-   - The feature detector is a small matrix(2-D array) that has a certain predefined value in it.
+   - The feature detector is a small matrix that has a certain predefined value in it.
 Its has different sizes in various CNNs.
+     - It's 2-D for grey scale images, and 3-D for images with color
+     - For example, for `300x300x3` images after a `5x5x3` filter the resulting activation layer will be `298x298x1` in size
+     - Number of parameter for each filter is `5x5x3+1` where `1` is the bias term
+     - One convolution has multiple filters
    - The feature detector will be moving across the image(all pixel will only be processed once, line by line) and count the number of matches(non-zero) found when it overlapse with the image.
      - A stride defines the step the feature detector moves across the image.
    - Feature detector has negtive value to dim the image pixel and positive value to highlight.